How To Play Guitar video series part 4!

 Around 1:30 in the video I speak about how to see a chord shape, the pentatonic, the mode and the chords number.

-If you practise as the guitar courses suggest, this will not be difficult.
+If you practise as the master guitar course suggest, this will not be difficult.

 Around the 2-minute mark, I speak about how a note is only in relation to a chord.
 The same note means different things as the chord passes.